hmxmilohax/rock-band-3-deluxe/readme.md

 From then on simply run `_build_ps3.bat` or `_build_xbox.bat`, depending on the platform you are building for.
 This script will pull the repo again for updates, and build the ARK for you and spit it out in `\_build\xbox\gen` or `\_build\ps3\USRDIR\gen`

 ## Install

+### Xenia-Emulator

+To install on Xenia, copy your vanilla Xbox 360 1.0 arks to `_xenia/gen`

+then just run `_build_xenia.bat` to automatically build and run Rock Band 3 Deluxe.

 ### RPCS3-Emulator